 The word “deceitful” stems from the Hebrew word “supplant.”
 In Hosea 12:3, the Lord says they were the offspring of Jacob who supplanted his brother Esau.
 They had his deceit but not his faith.
 They supplanted “trust in God” with “trust in man” but God was not fooled.

-In Matthew 24:4, Jesus said, “Watch out that no one deceives you.”
+The disciples asked Jesus to give them the sign of His return and the conclusion of the world.
+In Matthew 24:4, Jesus answered, “Watch out that no one deceives you.”

 Margaret Sanger’s heart told her that certain people were unfit for life.
 Sanger said birth control was “nothing more or less than the facilitation of the process of weeding out the unfit [and] of preventing the birth of defectives.”
 She is considered by many to be the mother of the modern abortion movement.
 [2]